You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 What Does Time Machine Backup To My Seagate External Hard Drive?

-And if you backup your iPhone to your Mac it will back that up to your Seagate drive as well.
+If you backup your iPhone.
+Or iPad to your Mac it will back that up to your Seagate drive as well.

 Trouble Shooting Your Mac’s Time Machine Backup To Your Seagate Drive